filiporestav/jobsai/README.md

 ### Project Pitch

-Finding the right job can be overwhelming, especially with over 40,000 listings available on Arbetsförmedlingen. **JobsAI** streamlines this process by using **vector embeddings** and **similarity search** to match users’ resumes with the most relevant job postings.
+Finding the right job can be overwhelming, especially with over 40,000 listings available on Arbetsförmedlingen as of speaking. **JobsAI** streamlines this process by using **vector embeddings** and **similarity search** to match users’ resumes with the most relevant job postings.
 Say goodbye to endless scrolling and let AI do the heavy lifting!

 ---